nocoolnametom/blog/content/fun_finds_in_the_jspp.md

 Tags: joseph smith, joseph smith papers, egyptian, silliness
 Slug: fun-finds-in-the-jspp

-The following is very snarky at points, so you are fully warned about that.
-However, I hope that behind the snark, those of you who might feel offended at what I say can hopefully still feel the deep and abiding fascination I have with the individual behind each of these items and the creative vision he had whether or not that vison was itself divine.
+The following is a little snarky at points, so you are fully warned about that.
+However, I hope that behind the snark, those of you who might feel offended at what I say can hopefully still feel the deep and abiding fascination I have with the individual behind each of these items and the creative vision he had whether or not that vision was itself divine.

 Please take a moment to visit the pages linked to in the Joseph Smith Papers Project for each section first so that you can see the page in context.
 Context is important.
 Context is fair.
 Like it or not, this sort of research and exploration is *exactly* what the Joseph Smith Papers Project is about and seeks to promote: people interacting and engaging with the written word of Joseph Smith.